1977 Aerial views from the Flying Doctor

-It's Christmas Eve 1977 and Hong Kong Auxiliary Airforce Helicopter HKG 2 is taxiing from RAF Kai Tak prior to take off at Kai Tak Airport.
+It's Christmas Eve 1977 and the Royal Hong Kong Auxiliary Airforce Helicopter HKG 2 is taxiing from RAF Kai Tak prior to take off at Kai Tak Airport.
 We are on our way to the east side of The New Territories to visit some of the remotest villages to give medical assistance where required.

 Airborne, we can look down at Kai Tak.

 Then we head approximately north over Kowloon City.
 Dead centre is a white block of flats with redish stripes along its length.
 That was Block 5, Sunderland Road, RAF Married Quarters and where I lived.
 Below the block of flats is Kowloon Tsai Park,and just to the right is The Chequer Board used by pilots on the approach to Kai Tak Airport.
 Bottom right of the photo and either side of the aircraft structure you can make out Kowloon Walled City.

 Heading to the line of hills behind Kowloon, we see Beacon Hill, Unicorn Ridge and Lion Rock (obscured by aircraft structure).
 Bottom left corner you can see where Waterloo Road heads into Lion Rock Tunnel.
 Dead centre of the photo you can make out a path leading up to Unicorn Ridge.
 This is the route I used to run up to the ridge, along to Beacon Hill then back down the winding road and home to Sunderland Road.